mnxn/MCounter/README.md

 ## Installation

-Download the latest `.dmg` file from the [Releases](https://github.com/mnxn/MCounter/releases), open it and drag the app into the `Applications` folder.
+Download the latest `.dmg` file from the [Releases](https://github.com/mnxn/MCounter/releases), open it, and drag the app into the `Applications` folder.

 I haven't paid the yearly fee to be part of "Apple Developer Program" which